Eduard-Yelagin/Yelagin-Eduard.github.io/content/authors/admin/_index.md

 ## About Me

-I am a PhD candidate on the job market<a href="https://scholar.google.com/citations?hl=en&user=fIiDOWkAAAAJ">, advised by with research primarily focused on empirical market microstructure and FinTech, with a particular emphasis on financial market innovation.
+I am a PhD candidate on the job market, advised by <a href="https://example.com" target="_blank">Konstantin Sokolov</a>.
+My research primarily focuses on empirical market microstructure and FinTech, with a particular emphasis on financial market innovation.
 Currently, I am studying the effects of stock trading gamification on retail traders and other market participants, including brokerage firms and market makers.